helium/HIP/0024-transfer-percentage-of-hotspot.md

 The rationale for this change is seven-fold.

-1. Enable the trust-minimized co-ownership of hotspots
+1. Enable trust-minimized co-ownership of hotspots
-2. Save time for participants of host-owner or owner-owner relationships
+2. Save time for participants of host-owner relationships
 3. Remove the hard-cap of how many hotspots an owner can deploy to hosts.
 Right now, if a host only has time to perform 'x' payments, the host can only deploy 'x' hotspots